Isidore-Newman-School/Art-of-Making-S2017/Classwork/problemSet_0/problemSet_0.md

 * `+=`
 * `*=`

-Hint 2: **To get partial credit** put a comment next to each line of code with the value of x or y at that line.
+Hint 2: **To get partial credit**, put a comment next to each line of code with the value of x or y at that line.

 ```c++
 /*